 You may have certain side effects which you should discuss with your surgeon.
 The risks and side effects for this procedure are listed below.
-Likely side effects are those that occur in more than 5% of patients who undergo the procedure.
+Likely side effects are those that occur in more than 5% (1 in 20) of patients who undergo the procedure.
 Unlikely side effects are those that occur in 5% or less of patients undergoing these procedures.